Fence Financing: Installation Cost & Loan Options

 How much does fence installation cost?

 According to HomeGuide, the most common cost of a 150-foot-long privacy fence is $2,711.
-The cost varies significantly depending on materials, the size of your lot, and labor.
-A private contractor or professional installers will cost more than doing it yourself, but you may prefer the end product.
+The cost varies depending on materials, the size of your lot, and labor.
+A private contractor or professional installer will cost more than doing it yourself, but you may prefer the end product.

-The most important factor of the cost is materials, and there’s a ton of wiggle room here.
-For example, your cost will be higher if you go with a custom wrought-iron fence that surrounds a large house than a chain link or vinyl fence to enclose a small patch of lawn.
+The most important cost factor is materials.
+Your cost will be higher if you go with a custom wrought-iron fence that surrounds a large house than a chain link or vinyl fence to enclose a small patch of lawn.

 You may also need to factor in permits and zoning fees, painting services, and soil grading if you level your yard first.